More rain on the way for Wednesday

 More Weather

-We also have a round of showers and thunderstorms pushing through this morning thanks to a storm system pushing through.
-Flash Flood Warnings in effect due to heavy rainfall.
+We have another round of showers and thunderstorms pushing through this morning.
+Flood Warnings in effect due to heavy rainfall.

 Radar